dariathompson/CV/README.md

 **Belyi Irbis (January 2016 to January 2019)**\
 Sales Administrator
-* Made product presentations in front of panels of clients.
+* Represented the company at conferences and events to market our products and services and develop relationships with prospective clients.
+* Ensured orders from client are recorded accurately and received on time
-* Negotiated pricing, quantity and lead-time delivery terms and key product inputs from factories and suppliers.
+* Key product inputs from factories and suppliers and inform clients of lead-time delivery terms.
 * Assisted customers with product evaluation and used my knowledge of product lines to advise best alternatives.

 ## Hobbies

-* Yoga.
-The best way to relax and stretch after day of coding.
-Enjoy doing yoga inside or outside, just need my yoga mat and I can disconnect and refocus.
+* Yoga - the best way to relax and refocus after a day of coding.
-* Horse riding.
-I grew up surrounded by animals and for me time that you spend with a horse is similar to meditation.
-You live in the moment and concetrate only on the movement.
+* Languages - fluent in Russian, English and Ukrainian.
+Currently learning French.
-* Reading.
-I can read any time, anywhere.
-Just give me an exciting book and I will dissapear for hours.
+* Reading - I can read any time, anywhere.
+Just give me a good book and I will dissapear for hours.